 However, we speak wisdom among those who are mature, yet not the wisdom of this age, nor of the rulers of this age, who are coming to nothing.
 But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory, which none of the rulers of this age knew; for had they known, they would not have crucified the Lord of glory.
 1 Cor.
 2:6-8

-But even more so, Satan hates the fact that Christ will come again, this time to dethrone him as the defacto rule of this age.
+But even more so, Satan hates the fact that Christ will come again, this time to dethrone him as the de facto ruler of this age.
 (2 Cor.
-4:4) Satan despises the Church, because we are untouchable in regards to our salvation.
+4:4) Satan despises the Church because we are untouchable in regards to our salvation.
 But like I mentioned in the previous brief, our eternal security is not going to prohibit Satan from doing his best to render us ineffective.
 That is the only tool he has left in his kit bag against Christians.
 So he has invested much energy in turning the world’s opinion against even the possibility that Christ could/would return.

 The Bible contains literally hundreds and hundreds of promises from the Lord, concerning His coming back to earth to deliver His people and to establish a kingdom here.
 The only problem is that many professing Christians have quit believing in them, and thus have quit looking for the Lord to return.

-We will spend infinitely far more time in the next life, than we ever could in this one.
-Yet, so few Christians have anything invested into it.
-They’ve bought into the skepticism of preterism, or the man centered theology of Dominionism.
+We will spend infinitely far more time in the next life than we ever could in this one.
+Yet, so few Christians have anything invested in it.
+They’ve bought into the skepticism of preterism or the man-centered theology of Dominionism.
 Many have bought into the notion that we are the kingdom now…despite the world crumbling around them.
 Many have relegated His return as an unimportant or trivial secondary issue, ignoring the passages where Christ chastised the Pharisees for not knowing the times in which they lived.
 (Matt.
 16:1-4) And so the number of faithful, watching believers today continues to dwindle down to a remnant.
 Even Christ wondered if there would be faith on earth by the time He came back.
 (Luke 18:8)

 Blessed are those servants whom the master, when he comes, will find watching.
 Assuredly, I say to you that he will gird himself and have them sit down to eat, and will come and serve them.
 And if he should come in the second watch, or come in the third watch, and find them so, blessed are those servants.
 But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.
 Luke 12:37-40